Big pink diamond discovered in Angola, largest in 300 years

 Called the “Lulo Rose," the diamond was found at the Lulo alluvial diamond mine, the mine's owner, the Lucapa Diamond Company, announced Wednesday on its website.

+Lulo is an alluvial mine which means the stones are recovered from a river bed.
+The Lucapa company is searching for the underground deposits, known as kimberlite pipes, which would be the main source of the diamonds, said Wetherall, speaking from the company's headquarters in Australia.

+“We're looking for the kimberlite pipes that brought these diamonds to the surface," Wetherall said.
+"When you find these high-value large diamonds ... it certainly elevates the excitement from our perspective in our hunt for the primary source.”

-The Lulo mine has already produced the two largest diamonds ever found in Angola, including a 404-carat clear diamond.
+About 400 staff are employed at the Lulo mine which has already produced the two largest diamonds ever found in Angola, including a 404-carat clear diamond, he said.

-The pink gemstone is the fifth largest diamond found at the mine where 27 diamonds of 100 carats or more have been found, according to Lucapa, which is based in Australia.
+The pink gemstone is the fifth largest diamond found at the mine where 27 diamonds of 100 carats or more have been found, according to Lucapa.

 The pink diamond will be sold by international tender by the Angolan state diamond marketing company, Sodiam.
 Angola's mines make it one of the world's top 10 producers of diamonds.